Montevideo - Things to Do in Montevideo in September

 Advantages

-• Jacaranda trees bloom throughout the city creating purple-lined streets, particularly spectacular along 18 de Julio Avenue and Prado Park - peak bloom timing
+• Jacaranda trees bloom throughout the city from mid-September, creating stunning purple canopies along Avenida 18 de Julio and in Parque Rodó - locals call this the most photogenic time of year

 Considerations